 - Transactions that show a decrease in liabilities result in a decrease in cash flow.

-If you’ve already gone through the example statement above and you feel like you have a pretty good grasp of how to create a cash flow statement, go ahead and start experimenting with the Bench Income Statement Template and the Bench Cash Flow Template.
+If you’ve already gone through the example statement above and you feel like you have a pretty good grasp of how to create a cash flow statement, go ahead and start experimenting with our Free Income Statement Template and Free Cash Flow Template.

 But if you’d like to get a clearer idea of how it all works, this quick example should help.